KroneckerDelta/ManualAssert/README.md

-ManuellAssert
+ManualAssert
 =============

-ManuellAssert allows to write tests with assertions performed by a human.
+ManualAssert allows to write tests with assertions performed by a human.
 This is usefull for example if you want to test the layout of a webpage.
 It is hard to encode the properties of a 'nice' layout in a program, but often easy for a human to check if a layout is 'nice'.
 ManuellAssert will simply present the artefact to check to a human user and allows him or her to decide if it is ok or not.

 Getting Started
 -------------

-Have a look at: [de.mic.ma.ManuellAssertTest.java](/src/test/java/de/mic/ma/ManuellAssertTest.java)
+Have a look at: [de.mic.ma.ManualAssertTest.java](/src/test/java/de/mic/ma/ManualAssertTest.java)

 There a two versions.